pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-#### Capability Boundary and Cohesion

-##### Boundary and Grouping Rules

-Capabilities are formed by grouping or splitting capability candidates into cohesive, user-recognizable areas.

-The LLM MUST determine capability boundaries using the following ordered evaluation factors:

-1. **User-recognizable intent** — whether users perceive the behaviors as serving the same purpose.
-2. **User mental model** — whether users would naturally categorize the behaviors together.
-3. **User-facing experience** — whether behaviors are used and experienced as part of the same activity.
-4. **Domain cohesion** — whether behaviors belong to the same conceptual capability area.
-5. **Access or environment distinction** — whether behaviors imply different access, launch, or runtime contexts.
-6. **Coverage clarity** — whether grouping improves or obscures understanding of system capabilities.

----

-##### Mandatory Constraints

-The LLM MUST enforce Capability Model consistency during grouping of capability candidates:

-- capability candidates belonging to different Capability Model classes MUST NOT be grouped:
-    - Core User Capability
-    - Supporting Functional Capability
-    - NFFF Aspect (when promoted)
-- a **Core User Capability** MUST NOT be merged with:
-    - Supporting Functional Capability candidates; or
-    - NFFF capability candidates
-- a promoted **NFFF Aspect** MUST NOT be absorbed into a domain capability

-Each resulting capability MUST remain:

-- category-consistent;
-- semantically cohesive;
-- user-recognizable as a distinct capability area.

----

-##### Boundary Test

-For each proposed capability, the LLM MUST ask:

-> Would a typical target user reasonably expect the included behaviors to belong together as one recognizable capability area?

-The LLM MUST evaluate whether the proposed capability differs materially from adjacent or related capabilities in:

-- user intent;
-- user mental model;
-- access or discoverability;
-- interaction frequency;
-- required expertise;
-- environment or runtime context;
-- baseline versus advanced use.

-During boundary evaluation, each capability MUST receive one `Boundary Decision`:

-- `Keep` — the capability is valid for the final output.
-- `Split` — the capability is too broad and MUST be decomposed into separate capabilities.
-- `Merge` — the capability is too narrow and MUST be combined with another capability.
-- `Revise` — the capability name, value statement, or scope boundary MUST be corrected.

-If one or more material differences exist within a proposed capability, the LLM SHOULD assign `Split` unless doing so would produce low-value or overly narrow capabilities.

-If a proposed capability is too narrow to represent a meaningful user-facing area, the LLM SHOULD assign `Merge`.

-If the capability name, value statement, or scope boundary is inaccurate or unclear, the LLM SHOULD assign `Revise`.

-The LLM MUST assign `Keep` only when no `Split`, `Merge`, or `Revise` condition applies.

----

-##### Splitting Guidance

-The LLM SHOULD split a capability candidate when the resulting fragmented capabilities would:

-- serve different user-recognizable purposes;
-- imply materially different user intents, access, environment, or runtime expectations;
-- be understood by users through different mental models or expertise levels;
-- be discovered, accessed, or used by users in materially different ways;
-- separate baseline use from a meaningful extension of use;
-- clarify an otherwise obscured capability boundary;
-- replace a vague umbrella candidate with clearer, more cohesive separate capabilities.

----

-##### Grouping Guidance

-The LLM SHOULD group capability candidates when the grouped capability would:

-- serve one user-recognizable purpose;
-- support the same broader user intent;
-- be naturally accessed and used by users as one capability area;
-- treat differences among candidates as variations within the same broader use case;
-- avoid mirroring implementation structure instead of user value;
-- avoid artificial capability boundaries;
-- avoid overly narrow or low-value capabilities.

----

-##### Boundary Evaluation Principle

-Capability boundaries are determined by:

-- user expectations;
-- interaction patterns;
-- discoverability;
-- cognitive grouping;
-- capability-level cohesion;

-NOT by formal domain taxonomy or implementation structure alone.

-The LLM MAY use established product conventions within the target domain as supporting evidence.

----

 ### Capability Construction

 Capabilities are constructed as part of capability decomposition by identifying capability candidates, applying classification constraints, and grouping or splitting candidates into cohesive user-recognizable areas.